googlebleh/18349-f16-tbrunner/README.md

 Other usage notes:
 ------------------
 Running the script will create new terminal windows for FTDITerm and
-    gdb.
-OpenOCD's output is visible in the same window from which you invoked the script.
+    GDB.
+OpenOCD's output is visible in the same window from which the script was invoked.

-In order to close all the windows, you simply need to exit the
+In order to close all the windows, simply exit the script.
+This can be
-    script.
-This can be safely done with `^C` while the original window which ran the script is in focus.
+    safely done with `^C` while the original window which ran the script is in focus.
 This is the same window that shows OpenOCD's output.
-Alternatively, you may close windows individually.
+Alternatively, each window may be closed individually.
 NOTE: This has not been tested in the VM, but because of how
-    OpenOCD is run, you may be able to effectively use `^C` to close OpenOCD.
+    OpenOCD is run, sending a `^C` to the original window can effectively close OpenOCD.

 Expert mode:
 ------------
-In order to run FTDITerm and GDB in your favorite terminal
+In order to run FTDITerm and GDB in an alternative terminal emulator,
-    emulator, you should edit `TBRunner.FS_XTERM_BASE`
+    edit `TBRunner.FS_XTERM_BASE` accordingly.